cloudquery/cloudquery/plugins/destination/motherduck/docs/_configuration.md

 ```

-After running `cloudquery sync`, you can explore the data locally with the DuckDB CLI: `duckdb /path/to/example.db`.
+After running `cloudquery sync`, you can explore the data in MotherDuck.

 The default `write_mode` is `overwrite-delete-stale`, but the plugin also supports `overwrite` or `append`.
 Note that `overwrite` and `overwrite-delete-stale` modes do not support atomic updates: to update a resource, it is first deleted and then re-inserted.
 This is due to a current lack of support in DuckDB for upserting list-type columns.
 If this is an issue for you, consider using the `append` mode instead.
 You may then perform a manual cleanup of stale resources after the sync completes.